Corona Zombies

 Corona Zombies is a 2020 American comedy horror film directed by Charles Band, and produced and distributed by Full Moon Features.
+The film stars Cody Renee Cameron, Russell Coker and Robin Sydney.
+It is the first installment of the Barbie & Kendra film series.

+Corona Zombies was released digitally through Full Moon Features' website and app on April 10, 2020.
+Later that year, it was followed by three sequels also directed by Band, Barbie & Kendra Save the Tiger King, Barbie & Kendra Storm Area 51 and Barbie & Kendra Crash Joe Bob's Drive-in Jamboree with Cameron and Sydney reprising their roles.

+Plot

 Inspired by the COVID-19 pandemic, the film stars Cody Renee Cameron as Barbie, a woman who finds herself facing an outbreak of zombies infected by coronavirus disease 2019 (COVID-19).
-Alongside Cameron, the film stars Russell Coker and Robin Sydney.

-Corona Zombies was released digitally through Full Moon Features' website and app on April 10, 2020.
-Later that year, it was followed by two sequels also directed by Band, Barbie & Kendra Save the Tiger King and Barbie & Kendra Storm Area 51, with Cameron and Sydney reprising their roles.